The Top 10 Healthiest Foods for Kids

 "Yogurt is a wonderful option for breakfast, a snack, or even a dessert but you have to watch the added sugar content," says Katie Andrews, M.S., R.D., a childhood nutrition coach and owner of Wellness by Katie.
 "It's a healthy, filling snack that checks the boxes on protein and vitamin D, a nutrient many kids lack in their diet."
 Yogurt also delivers probiotics, good bacteria that are important for maintaining a healthy gut.
 An easy way to pick out a healthy yogurt?
 Buy plain Greek yogurt, which has zero added sugars plus twice the protein of regular yogurt.
 Most yogurt that's flavored has added sugar; some new products are flavored with just fruit, but plain is always a safe bet.
-It's easy to add flavor yourself by adding berries and sprinkling a whole-grain cereal on top or creating a fun parfait with fruit.
+It's easy to add flavor yourself by adding berries and sprinkling whole-grain cereal on top or creating a fun parfait with fruit.
 Dress up yogurt even more for kids by turning it into frozen yogurt pops or frozen yogurt bark.

 Pictured Recipe: Toaster-Oven Tostadas

-One large egg has 6 grams of protein and delivers vitamin D, vitamin B12 and iron.
+One large egg has 6 grams of protein and delivers vitamin D, vitamin B12 and iron, per the USDA.
 Some eggs are also fortified with omega-3 fatty acids, which aid in kids' brain development.
 Don't worry about the cholesterol—saturated and trans fats have a bigger impact on raising bad cholesterol than eggs.
 At breakfast, skip the pastries, fried foods and processed meats and scramble some eggs for your kids instead.
 If your kids aren't fans of scrambled, try different presentations like egg salad or egg casseroles.

 Pictured Recipe: Oven Sweet Potato Fries

 Swap the low-fiber, crunchy kid snacks (you know the ones that are practically air) for nuts and seeds to deliver a healthful trio of fiber, protein and healthy fats.
 Mix it up by offering cashews, walnuts, almonds, pecans, sunflower seeds, chia seeds and more.
 If your child has a tree nut allergy, seeds may be a safe choice and a good way to get important nutrition.
 Nuts are high in magnesium, a mineral that's crucial in bone development and energy production.
 Walnuts, pecans, chia seeds and flaxseeds are high in alpha-linolenic (ALA) acid, a type of omega-3 fat that the body can't make (so you have to eat it).
-Offer nuts alone or with dried fruit, throw flaxseed into smoothies, sprinkle chia seeds on peanut butter toast, use sliced almonds to "bread" chicken instead of breadcrumbs, or make your own granola bars.
+Offer nuts alone or with dried fruit, throw flaxseed into smoothies, sprinkle chia seeds on peanut butter toast, use sliced almonds to "bread" chicken instead of breadcrumbs or make your own granola bars.

-Pictured Recipe: One-Pot Greek Pasta
+Pictured Recipe: One-Pot Spinach, Chicken Sausage & Feta Pasta

 One cup of berries has 4 grams of fiber and is high in vitamin C and other antioxidants like anthocyanins.
 Blueberries, blackberries and strawberries are also lower in sugar than many fruits.
 Fresh berries make an excellent snack for kids or a great topping for yogurt.
 If berries aren't in season, buy unsweetened frozen berries and mix them into a jar of overnight oats or a smoothie.